malie.io Pokémon Trading Card Game export format

 An enumeration that describes the physical size of the card.

-This is always STANDARD for cards in TCGL, whose real world equivalents are 63mm x 88mm.
-Other enumerations are not currently defined.
+• This is always STANDARD for cards in TCGL, whose real world equivalents are 63mm x 88mm.

 back (enum str, Required)